viralogic/py-enumerable/docs/group-join.md

 `group_by(self, inner_enumerable, outer_key=lambda x: x, inner_key=lambda x: x, result_func=lambda x: x)`

 Correlates the elements of two `Enumerable` collections based on key equality and groups the results.
-This is an executing function.
+This is not an executing function.

 **Parameters**